Facilitation (organisational)

-Facilitation in business, organizational development (OD) and consensus decision-making refers to the process of designing and running a meeting according to a previously agreed set of requirements.
+Facilitation in business, organizational development and consensus decision-making refers to the process of designing and running a meeting according to a previously agreed set of requirements.

 Facilitation concerns itself with all the tasks needed to reach a productive and impartial meeting outcome that reflects the agreed objectives and deliverables defined upfront by the meeting owner or client.

+Facilitation involves leading a meeting on behalf of someone else.
+This is what distinguishes it from meeting science, which aims to develop the autonomy of meeting initiators and leaders.
+Nonetheless, facilitation applies many concepts and tools widely used in meeting science such as icebreakers.

 Areas of application

 Facilitation is "used in a wide range of situations and occupations, including workplaces, leisure and health activities, organizational planning and community development".
 Facilitation serves the needs of any group who are meeting with a common purpose, whether it be making a decision, solving a problem, or simply exchanging ideas and information.
 It does not lead the group, nor does it try to distract or to entertain.
 A slightly different interpretation focuses more specifically on a group that is engaged in experiential learning.
 In particular this is associated with active learning and concepts of tutelary authority.
 This is covered in-depth in the research work of John Heron at the University of Surrey and the International Centre for Co-operative Inquiry.